rtgodwin/rtgodwin.github.io/_docs/session3.md

 > So Volo outbid me on this property, and now _you_ have it?
 Yeah you ding dongs sure look like business geniuses.
 (Chuckles: ding dongs hah).
 We're going to run in you into the ground lady.

 Gives a "free" beer.

+# Quests

+## Hydrathistle

+There has been a shortage and the last time Fala tried to collect they were almost killed.
+Need you to escort them.
+12 Stirges in a swamp outside town.